Working from Home in the U.S.: Real Opportunities and Tips That Actually Worked for Me

 Optimizing Your Workspace for Focus and Lighting

 Proper lighting and minimal distractions are key to maintaining focus.
-Consider the following tips:
+I struggled with both until I made a few changes.

-- Natural Light: Position your workspace near a window to maximize natural light, which can boost mood and productivity.
+- Natural Light: Position your workspace near a window.
+Natural light boosts mood and productivity.

-- Task Lighting: Use a desk lamp to provide focused lighting for tasks, reducing eye strain.
+- Task Lighting: Use a desk lamp to provide focused lighting.
+It reduces eye strain.

 Finding Legitimate Remote Job Opportunities